RBI Shield™ Multipurpose Reflective Bubble Insulation

 A reflective insulation below the roof deck results in an interior surface temperature that is greater than the outside temperature (in cold weather).
 As the inside surface temperature increases, the conditions for condensation become less likely to occur.

 A water vapor retarder may or may not be part of the design depending on the climate zone and the other building components used in that particular section of the building envelope.
 If air containing water vapor is allowed to come in contact with a cold surface, then condensation will likely occur.
 Water vapor transmission can also occur even if the building envelope is air sealed or has an effective and properly installed air barrier.
 Some insulation systems should include a water vapor retarder and some should allow vapor transmission.
-Building codes and climate zones generally dictate the use of a water vapor retarder -- in short, the envelope is a system and the use should be carefully considered by the building designer.
+Building codes and climate zones generally dictate the use of a water vapor retarder — in short, the envelope is a system and the use should be carefully considered by the building designer.

 Reflective insulation has little effect on heat transfer by conduction through the air between hot and cold surfaces.
 Air with an R-per-inch of 5.6 is an excellent insulator when radiation and convection are controlled.
 The installation of reflective insulation in an enclosed space reduces thermal radiation to near zero.
 When the reflective insulation is installed to subdivide an air-filled region then convection is also reduced.

-Subscribe To Fi-Foil News
+Subscribe to FI-FOIL News